Nuevo Mirandilla

-Nuevo Mirandilla is a football stadium in Cádiz, Spain.
+Nuevo Mirandilla, also referred as JP Financial Estadio for sponsorship reasons, is a football stadium in Cádiz, Spain.
 The stadium is the home ground of Cádiz CF. The stadium was originally inaugurated as Estadio Ramón de Carranza on 3 September 1955.
 It has since then been completely rebuilt twice.
-With a capacity of 20.724 seats, it is the 24th-largest stadium in Spain and the 5th-largest in Andalusia.
+With a capacity of 20,724 seats, it is the 24th-largest stadium in Spain and the 5th-largest in Andalusia.

 History

 Nuevo Mirandilla stands on the grounds of a former multidisciplinary sports complex where Cádiz CF played known as Campo de Deportes de Mirandilla, in the Mirandilla neighborhood of Cádiz.
 However that old Mirandilla stadium was destroyed in the 1947 Cádiz explosion.
 The club decided to begin construction on a new stadium shortly afterward.
 With a total capacity of 15,000 spectators, the new Mirandilla stadium was built with an oval shape and included a 400-metre athletics track between the pitch and the stands.

 The mayor of Cádiz at the time was José León de Carranza, the longest-serving mayor of the city during the Franco regime.
 His father, Ramón de Carranza y Fernández Reguera, another former mayor of the city, was chosen as the namesake of the stadium.

 On 6 August 1955, the national flag was raised at the stadium in the presence of José León de Carranza, Cazalla Morales (responsible for the work), the architects in charge; Muñoz Monasterio and Fernández Pujol, and the president and the vice president of Cádiz CF (Juan Ramón Cilleruelo Montero and Rafael García Serrano).

 The stadium was inaugurated 3 September 1955.
 The inaugural match was played against FC Barcelona, that ended in a loss of 0–4.
 With two goals from Villaverde, then Luis Suárez then a final goal from Kubala.